-The authentication of the Gateway Administrator and all external entities at the IF_GW_WAN interface shall only be performed via certificates that belong to the Smart Metering Public Key Infrastructure according to [TR 03109-4].
-In addition, the wake-up command of the Gateway Administrator shall be authenticated by verification of the commands' signature.
+The authentication of the Gateway Administrator and all external entities at the IF_GW_WAN interface shall only be performed via certificates that corresponds to the Smart Metering Public Key Infrastructure according to [TR 03109-4].
+In addition each Wake-Up command from a Gateway Administrator shall be authenticated by verification of the commands' signature.